dhoyle/splicedocs-jekyll/pages/SQLReference/Expressions/BooleanExpressions.md

 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# Boolean Expressions   {#Expressions.BooleanExpressions}
+# Boolean Expressions

-Boolean expressions are allowed in [`CONSTRAINT clause`](sqlref_clauses_constraint.html) for more information.
+Boolean expressions are allowed in &nbsp;[`CONSTRAINT clause`](sqlref_clauses_constraint.html) for more information.
 Boolean expressions in a `WHERE` clause have a highly liberal syntax; see `WHERE clause`, for example.